bgeng777/flink-ai-extended/flink-ai-flow/QUICKSTART.md

 # Quickstart

-The Quickstart will show you how to install AI Flow and help you get started with an example in AI Flow.
+The Quickstart will help you get started with an example in AI Flow.
+To begin with, we provide 2 ways for users to use AI Flow: 1) Install AI Flow on the local machine; 2) Run a docker image.

+## Install on Local Machine
-## Prerequisites
+### Prerequisites
 1. python3.7
 2. pip

-## Installing AI Flow
+### Install AI Flow

 If you are installing AI Flow from source, you can install AI Flow by running the following command: